 On PCs, Windows 10 (version 1809 or higher) is a fully-supported platform for all Creative Cloud applications.
 Windows 7 SP1 will still work for some CC tools, but not key ones like the video and audio apps, and Windows 8.x is not supported at all.
 Furthermore, except for Acrobat DC, Creative Cloud no longer supports Windows 32-bit systems.
 Most CC 2019 apps already required a Windows 64-bit OS, and that requirement has now expanded to all CC 2020 apps.
 This means that 32-bit versions of Illustrator, InDesign, InCopy, Dreamweaver and Bridge are not offered in CC 2020, as they were in CC 2019.

 Adobe explains that focusing their efforts on more modern OS versions allows them to concentrate on developing the features and functionality most requested by members, while ensuring peak performance that takes advantage of modern hardware.
 For more details, please consult the complete CC 2020 System Requirements.
-If these specifications don’t work for you for some reason, then you can instead continue to use the older CC 2019 applications, or even CC 2018.

 What’s New in Adobe CC 2020?
 [Video]